dhanushka2001/AI-Support-Agent/README.md

             return "I do not know based on the provided documents."
     ```

   * However, as it did not say that exact sentence, I can rule that out.
-Also, the current system will return the most relevant chunks, no matter how long the actual relevancy score is.
+Also, the current system will return the most relevant chunks, no matter how low the actual relevancy score is.
 And since there are more than 5 chunks, it is guaranteed that ``context_chunks`` will be non-empty.
   * The issue was actually just that the ``SYSTEM_PROMPT`` was too strict still.
   * Currently, ``SYSTEM_PROMPT`` reads: